 Skydiving for kids near Brisbane

-If you’re convinced, there are a number of operators near Brisbane that offer tandem skydiving for children aged 12 years and over with parental consent.
-Sunshine Coast Skydiving also offers skydiving to younger jumpers, providing they receive dispensation from the Australian Parachute Federation.
+If you’re convinced, there are a number of operators near Brisbane offering tandem skydiving for children aged 16 years and over with parental consent.

 Sunshine Coast Skydivers

-Planes depart from Caloundra airport and jumpers land on one of Caloundra’s beaches, depending on wind conditions.
-For more information on pricing, or to book a jump, visit their website.
+Planes depart from Caloundra airport and jumpers land on one of Caloundra’s beautiful beaches, depending on wind conditions.
+For more pricing information, or to book a jump, visit the Sunshine Coast Skydivers website.

 Kids can now experience the thrill of indoor skydiving at a specially designed simulator with a massive wind generator that lifts you effortlessly on a cushion of air.
-Children from six years of age can have a go, and parents can watch from the viewing platform.
-Their website explains pricing and booking information.
+Children from three years of age can have a go with their parent’s permission.
+Bookings, prices and package options can be found on the iFly website.

-Another thrill seeking activity that children as young as four can participate in is hot air ballooning.
+Another thrill-seeking activity that children as young as four can participate in is hot air ballooning.
 Click here to read our article about hot air ballooning for kids near Brisbane.
 We hope you enjoyed this resource about skydiving for kids!